-This is easy enough if you don't mind driving, and many people do it although do note that it will be expensive (for more information, read Basel: Early Years Education Options).
+This is easy enough if you don't mind driving, and many people do it although do note that it will be expensive (for more information, read Basel: Expat survial guide for the under-fives).
 You'll need to put your child's name down as early as possible for a place.

 Some people are firm believers that Basel hospitals are probably best.
 If you have the choice and a serious situation, the local hospital in St Louis is not that big and you may find yourself being flown to Mulhouse or Colmar for specialist treatment in a bigger hospital.

 However other ex-pats are perfectly happy with using the French hospitals and have no desire whatsoever to go into Basel and pay the hiked up medical insurance costs (you may even have to pay an upfront deposit if you need to be admitted to hospital, depending on your choice of insurer).